Neste

-Neste Oyj (international name: Neste Corporation; former names Neste Oil Corporation and Fortum Oil and Gas Oy; /fi/) is an oil refining and marketing company located in Espoo, Finland.
+' (international name: Neste Corporation; former names Neste Oil Corporation and Fortum Oil and Gas Oy; /fi/) is an oil refining and marketing company located in Espoo, Finland.
 It produces, refines and markets oil products, provides engineering services, and licenses production technologies.
 Neste has operations in 14 countries.

 Neste shares are listed on the Nasdaq Helsinki.
 As of 2022, the Prime Minister's Office of Finland is the largest shareholder in the company, owning 35.91% of shares.
 In 2021, Neste was the third largest company in Finland in terms of revenue.
 The name "Neste" means "liquid" in Finnish.

 History

 1948–1997 (Neste)

-Neste was founded in 1948 as the State petrol company of Finland with the purpose to ensure the availability of refined fuels in Finland.
+Neste was founded in 1948 as the state petrol company of Finland with the purpose to ensure the availability of refined fuels in Finland.
 The company's headquarters was established in Espoo.

 In 1955, Uolevi Raade became the company's CEO.
 In 1957, the first oil refinery in Finland was built at Naantali using US technology.
 The Porvoo refinery was built in 1965 in Sköldvik (Kilpilahti).
 Originally, much of the oil refined was of Soviet origin, though North Sea oil was used after the collapse of the USSR.

 In 1971, Neste acquired half of Kesko-owned Kesoil.
 Because of the operations of Neste, the oil crisis of 1973 had little effect in Finland.
 In 1976, Finland's first skyscraper, Neste's 83.6-meter tall headquarters, was built in Keilaniemi, Espoo.
 In 1980, Jaakko Ihamuotila became the CEO.

 When Finland became the Soviet Union's largest Western oil importer in 1983, executive vice president Kai Hietarinta explained by stating that "the Soviets are reliable suppliers", in light of the 1970s energy crisis.
-From 1980 to 1982, Soviet supply increased from 58 to 81 of Finnish oil imports.
+From 1980 to 1982, Soviet supply increased from 58 to 81 percent of Finnish oil imports.
 Hietarinta noted that importing oil was Finland's only means to reduce its trade surplus.
 Trade obligations to the Soviet Union originated with the terms of its Independence from Russia in 1917, and the Second World War reparations from the 1944 Moscow Armistice that ended the Second Soviet–Finnish War.

 Neste started its service station operations in 1983.
 Neste held a legal import monopoly until the market liberalization in the 1990s.
 In 1991, Neste became the majority owner of Finnoil.
 Kesoil also became a wholly owned subsidiary.
 In 1992, Union service stations became Neste service stations.
 The following year the same happened to Finnoil service stations.
 In 1994, Gasum was established with Gazprom as a minor (25%) shareholder.
 In 1994, Neste's polyolefin production was separated into Borealis, a joint venture with the Norwegian Statoil.
 In 1998, Neste's 50% stake in Borealis was sold to OMV and IPIC.
 In 1994, Neste began as the main sponsor of a competition previously known as the Finnish Rally and renamed Neste Rally Finland.
 In October 2020, Neste ended its 26-year title sponsorship.
 In November 1995, the company was listed on the main list of the Helsinki Stock Exchange.